-UK plans to reduce carbon emissions are reliant on producing our electricity and heat from low or zero carbon sources instead of the coal and as currently used.
+UK plans to reduce carbon emissions are reliant on producing our electricity and heat from low or zero carbon sources.
 Local authorities have been recognised as playing a key role in contributing to the UK's national carbon reduction targets, reducing fuel poverty and improving energy efficiency of residential accommodation in their areas.